Mithgol/node-singlebyte/README.md

+**A single-byte encoding** means that each byte correspongs to a character.

 Node's [`Buffer`](http://nodejs.org/docs/latest/api/buffer.html) supports `'ascii'` and `'binary'`, but sometimes you need more single-byte encodings.

 This module (`singlebyte`) provides such support for `'cp866'` ([code page 866](http://en.wikipedia.org/wiki/Code_page_866)).